codeep/Angular4-Node-Mongo-Starter/README.md

 # Node - Mongo - Angular4

-This project was generated with [angular-cli](https://github.com/angular/angular-cli).
+The Angular part was generated with [angular-cli](https://github.com/angular/angular-cli).

 ## Development server
 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.